akhivesara/apis/README.md

 #### 6. Optimized for Memory, CPU constraints during reading and populating database

 #### 7. Database performance leading to delay in API response times

+#### 8. Move business logic for ratings should be outside the MySQLStore, along with some cleanup